mikera/doctest/docs/cad/017_peerops/README.md

 ### Peer Config

-Peers can be configured at launch
+Peers can be configured at launch in various ways.

 Peers SHOULD configure the number of concurrent outgoing Peer connections according to their available bandwidth.
 20 recommended for Peers with fast connections.